interglobalvision/text-adventure/story.md

 You think of fantasy and dragons but you don't know why.
 Maybe its the fonts used in the collaged text, you think.
 One reminds you of Game of Thrones and the other of Medieval Times.

 You remember that Versteeg has an algorithm for generating these paintings.
-You think of all the different possible iterations and you realize the difficulty with infinity is that it can't be satisfied.
+You think of all the different possible iterations and you remember that infinity, like desire, is insatiable.

 *go to [2]*